Simple Suggestions for Superior Site Maps

 If you were building a house you would start with a blueprint.
 This document doesn’t show you what the house will actually look like, instead it outlines where electrical connections and water lines would be placed for each room.
 This is the foundation upon which the house is built.

 A sitemap is a blueprint for your website.
 It outlines how pages and sub pages are connected.
 Its primary purpose is to serve as a guide for search engines, helping them index your website.
-If you are building an HTML based website you will need to manually code each page’s URL into your site map.
+If you are building a HTML based website, you will need to manually code each page’s URL into your site map.
 For WordPress sites a simple plugin will automatically generate updates to your sitemap every time you add a new page.